gernotfeichter/alp/README.md

 - The level of security will depend on the level of security of your android device.
 - pre shared key based encyption (aes 256 gcm pbkdf2) is used to protect the communication between your smartphone and your linux machine.
 - Your linux passwords are NOT transferred to or known by your android device.

+## lazy auth mode

+⚠ This mode is less secure and thereby NOT enabled per default.

+According to ChatGPT (18.06.2023), there is no known authentication mechanism of this kind.

+In this mode, the authentication request is
+1. sent to the android phone
+2. if the alp server running on the phone is reachable AND the user does not click `Deny` within the configured timeout, the auth request is approved.

+This mode requires an "always on" mentality of the user, constantly observing the state of the smartphone to be considered secure, which is certainly hard to achieve continously.
+However, since most useres will have their smartphone lying besides their linux machines anyway, maybe there is a group of users that finds this feature valuable.
+Especially at night, one should not forget to disable wifi in this mode to not make oneself vulnerable when "always on" is certainly not possible.

+You may enable this mode in the android app's settings if you feel you want to take the extra risk involved.

 # components overview
 - [linux](linux): go REST client